instantiator/blog-source/blog-site/content/post/prototyping-opencode-tutorial-003-scaffolding/index.md

 </td>
 <td>
-  Sets the title of the page to "My Data Prototype".
+  Sets the title of the page to "My Data Prototype" by calling the `streamlit.title` function with a single argument: the new title of the page.
 </td>
 </tr>